noam-io/example-lemma-qt-template/README.md

 example-lemma-qt-template
 =========================

-Example Qt5 / QtQuick2 project using the Qt Lemma
+This is an example [Qt5 / QtQuick2](http://qt-project.org/) project using the Qt Lemma.

-This utilizes the lemma-qt git repo as a submodule.
+This project utilizes the [lemma-qt](https://github.com/noam-io/lemma-qt) git repo as a submodule. after cloning this, run:
-run:

 `git submodule init`
 `git submodule update`

-after cloning.

-Project is structured using the 'SubDir' project in Qt Creator.
+The project is structured using the 'SubDir' project in Qt Creator.

 Open NoamExample.pro in Qt Creator to run the example.